 A typical vasectomy procedure requires that two small incisions be made on the patient’s scrotum in order to access the vas deferens.
 The urologists at Siouxland Urology utilize an even less invasive procedure that is often referred to as a no-scalpel vasectomy, or a keyhole vasectomy.

 Siouxland Urology performs hundreds of vasectomies each year throughout the Sioux City area.
-Learn more about no scalpel vasectomies and call (605) 217-7000 to schedule your appointment today!
+Our board-certified urologists will take the time to answer any questions you may have to help determine if a vasectomy is right for you and your lifestyle.
+Learn more about no-scalpel vasectomies and call (605) 217-7000 to schedule your appointment today!

 How Does It Work?